Liam Huber, PhD

 Personal

 My wife and I have two wonderful children who joyfully fill most of my non-work hours at the moment.
-So when I'm not writing code I'm usually hanging out with them and building dinosaurs from Duplo or supervising "will it chomp?" being played with whatever can be found on the floor and shoved into a tiny mouth.
+So when I'm not writing code I'm usually hanging out with them and building dinosaurs from Lego or playing the roll of human safety net in a game of "how high can I climb?".

 Rain or shine, I like to throw the kids in the jogging stroller, put on a podcast (usually economics, history, or Critical Role) and get out for a long run.
 When I have the chance I like to take bigger outdoor adventures, and the banner picture above is from a canoe trip on Stave Lake near my hometown in British Columbia.
 I also enjoy electric bass and have played in casual funk and rock bands, provided some softer grooves at church on a Sunday morning, and lately am just in front of my computer practicing Cake and Earth Wind & Fire tracks on Rocksmith.